michaelresser/ceadrcrestpoint/wp-content/plugins/ultimate-member/readme.txt

 * To learn more about version 2.1 please see this [topic](https://wordpress.org/support/topic/version-2-1-4/)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.1.3: January 21, 2020 =

+* Enhancements:

+  - Added sorting by Last & First name
+  - Added integrations with future extensions
+  - Added filter for changing the order of options in select-type filter
+  - Added GDPR template to get overwritten in the theme directory
+  - Added member directories' custom sorting labels
+  - Added ability to use custom metatable for faster requests for Member Directories
+  - Added ability to request Erase or Download user data via Privacy tab at the Account page
+  - Added an option to set the "Hide profile from directory" option by default

+* Bugfixes:

+  - Fixed [um_loggedin] shortcode render with htmlspecialchars_decode
+  - Fixed checkbox options missing selections with conditional settings
+  - Fixed vulnerability with uploading cover/profile photo for other user ID
+  - Fixed integration with WPML for Account and User pages in case if there are different permalinks for different languages for these pages
+  - Fixed issues with pagination settings
+  - Fixed search line additional slashes
+  - Fixed issues with member results JS template
+  - Fixed getting posts count at the Posts tab for 3rd party integrations
+  - Fixed member directories' admin filtering
+  - Fixed issue with reset filters on member directory
+  - Fixed getting image/file custom fields values in form submission with not validated values
+  - Fixed JS handlers for select-type filters with callback and parent/child relations
+  - Fixed um_convert_tags for array-type values
+  - Fixed small CSS issues

 = 2.1.2: December 4, 2019 =